 Initiative 3.1.4 Continue the CAT public relations campaign, including television, radio, and social media advertisements, designed to promote transit ridership and sustainability.
 Ongoing CAT is utilizing digital media to reach a more diverse audience rather than commercial and radio advertisements alone.
 Use of social media, media outlets, and radio to disseminate information.
 Initiative 3.1.5 Facilitate social media tools and campaigns to promote CAT awareness, services, and benefits for individuals, businesses, organizations.
 Ongoing CAT is utilizing Facebook and Instagram as social media tools to promote CAT services.
 Utilization of social media ad placements to market transit.
 Initiative 3.1.6 Conduct an on-going program of outreach and education targeted at governments, employers, community organizations, community services, healthcare services to build and foster partnerships to provide, fund, and support mobility services.
 Ongoing Event, Sales & Marketing Coordinator manages all forms of social media to reach out and communicate with the public to provide information regarding mobility services.
 Develop marketing strategies to target different demographic and programs by 2024.
-Objective 3.2 Build partnerships for par Initiative 3.2.1 Continue to coordinate and partner with LeeTran to improve and expand cross-county mobility services to support workforce travel demand and redevelopn Ongoing Quarterly meeting occurs between Collier and Lee County to discuss current routes and possible future routes.
+Objective 3.2 Build partnerships for participation in discussions relating to proposed future development and redevelopment.
+Initiative 3.2.1 Continue to coordinate and partner with LeeTran to improve and expand cross-county mobility services to support workforce travel demand Ongoing Quarterly meeting occurs between Collier and Lee County to discuss current routes and possible future routes.
 Any schedule changes are discussed to determine impact on connection of the LinC route.
 Participate in Quarterly Meetings.

 Initiative 3.2.2 with a focus on commuter express routes, connecting workers to employment, and provide connections strategically to the transit networks in Lee and Collier counties to facilitate access to key activity centers.
-Coordinate with FDOT Commuter Services to enhance and expand carpool and vanpool strategies and services to connect workforce communities with employment locations within the region; identify properties for park-and-ride lots in areas with high mobility demand as funding is available.
-Ongoing Refer to Initiatives 1.4.2 and 2.1.1 Participate in quarterly meetings. ate the development and property and property and property and private part es with local, regional, state planning Objective 4.1 Coordinate integrated land needs into the developmen Initiative 4.1.1 Work with Collier County to implement recommendations listed in the Collier County Transit Impact Analysis (TIA).
+Coordinate with FDOT Commuter Services to enhance and expand carpool and vanpool strategies and services to connect workforce communities with employment locations within the region; identify properties for park-and-ride lots in areas with high mobility demand as funding is Ongoing Refer to Initiatives 1.4.2 and 2.1.1 Participate in quarterly meetings. rovision of mobility serv ices with local, regional, state planning eff forts and through public and private partne Objective 4.1 Coordinate integrated land use and transportation planning efforts to incorporate transit needs into the development review and approval process.
+Initiative 4.1.1 Work with Collier County to implement recommendations listed in the Collier County Transit Impact Analysis (TIA).
 2023 CAT will coordinate with County Planning Division to pursue inclusion of the recommended changes listed in the TIA into the Collier County Land Development Code and Growth Management Plan as applicable.
 Implement recommendations from TIA by 2023.